 Zimbabwe Tourism at www.zimbabwetourism.net

-Please inquire from your guide about the KAZA visa obtainable at the port of entry into Zimbabwe (this Visa allows you to enter Zambia as well if you should be interested.
-Please note that a Yellow Fever Certificate is needed to enter Zambia depending on nationality and prior travels.
+Zimbabwe/Zambia: Please inquire from your guide about the KAZA visa obtainable at the port of entry into Zimbabwe (this Visa allows you to enter Zambia as well if you should be interested)

 Make sure that your passport has at least six months’ validity from your planned date of return to your home country.
 Make two photocopies of valuable documents such as your passport, tickets, visas.
 Keep one copy with you in a separate place to the original and leave another copy with someone at home.